NickdevC/Nene_Valley_Basketball/README.md

       ![Navbar](documentation/supporting_images/NVV_fixtures.jpg)

--   __FIxtures & Training page - Training schedule__
+-   __Fixtures & Training page - Training schedule__

     - For first time, or new users, the club training times are simple yet important pieces of information.
-For this reason, they are displayed in large bold containers at the bottom of the page.
+For this reason, they are displayed in large, bold containers at the bottom of the page.

       ![Navbar](documentation/supporting_images/NVV_training.jpg)

 -   __Contact Us page__

     - The contact form on this page is designed to allow users to begin a dialogue with the club and share some of their contact information.
-For new/potential players, they can easily ask questions, using the text area box, that are personal to their needs, whilst existing players can leave less pressing or urgent communication with their coach.
+For new/potential players, they can easily ask questions, using the text area box, that are personal to their needs, whilst existing players can leave less pressing communication with their coach.
     - I also included radio buttons which not only allow the organisation to categorise queries, but also provides an opportunity to collect important data regarding usage.
 In the future, the club could use this information to reveal which type of user makes up the majority of internet traffic on the site and make changes in light of this to boost further traffic.

       ![Navbar](documentation/supporting_images/NVV_contact.jpg)